ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 {: shortdesc}

 * An instance of App ID that is provisioned in the same region in which your cluster is deployed.
 The service name must contain only alphanumeric characters or hyphens (-), and cannot contain spaces.
-* A standard Kubernetes Service cluster with at least 2 worker nodes in each available zone.
-For help configuring Ingress resouce for your cluster, see [Setting up Kubernetes Ingress](/docs/containers?topic=containers-ingress-types).
+* A standard Kubernetes Service cluster with at least two worker nodes in each available zone.
+For help with configuring Ingress resource for your cluster, see [Setting up Kubernetes Ingress](/docs/containers?topic=containers-ingress-types).

 * The following {{site.data.keyword.cloud_notm}} IAM roles:
   * Cluster: **Administrator** platform role